 As truck drivers we are all TOO familiar with detours.
 Sometimes they can be good things, other times they are a royal pain in the tuba.
 Over the last several months I have been on a giant personal detour.

 When several friends encouraged me to start this blog to share some of my stories, and experiences living and getting fitter on the road.
-I though this would be a simple hobby.
+I thought this would be a simple hobby.
 I had a few goals nothing elaborate planned.
-Then that fiend Murphy struck For once it was not a bad thing.
-It was increased opportunities to get involved in being a advocate for the trucking industry in driver health, and additional ways to get my story out.
+Then that friend Murphy struck.
+For once it was not a bad thing.
+It was increased opportunities to get involved in being an advocate for the trucking industry in driver health, and additional ways to get my story out.

 Before I knew it my stress levels were going up.
 I was spending hours each week in calls, meetings, and research to help plan and figure out various options for the show.
 My main focus became to help coordinate speakers for the health stage.
 This is a small stage in the health pavilion where people can gather to watch, cooking, and exercise demos.
 Hear speakers on a variety of health topics, and participate in community forums on issues relating to health and eating on the road.